dirkleas/miditoyz/help.md

   finished).

 Options:
+  --init / --no-init  Initialize just the catalog database, useful if you
-  --help  Show this message and exit.
+                      break things while experimenting.  [default: no-init] --help              Show this message and exit.
 ```